Five ways to learn about machine learning onlineFive ways to learn about machine learning online

 With so many possibilities for AI, it’s an opportune time to start learning the fundamentals of machine learning.
 In this article, we’re going to highlight five ways you can easily get up to speed on machine learning, particularly for DIYers.
 Just please don’t go creating Skynet with your newfound skills.

-Brush up on your math and programming skills
+Brush up on your math

 An understanding of machine learning requires at least a basic understanding of linear algebra, matrix algebra, and calculus.
 The field of machine learning draws techniques from aspects of statistics, data science, probabilistic logic and computer science.
 Your level of understanding machine learning can directly correlate to your understanding of various math topics.